Understanding your offer and the support available to you

 • Raise a technical query (related to allowable changes at this stage of the process)

-• Request a change to forward milestones MI5 and MI8
+• Request a change to forward milestones MI5 to MI8

 • Change your connection date if your project has been advanced